Index

 5. There must be an intention to commit a criminal breach, and this intent must be established in order to seek punishment under Section 406 of IPC.

-Regarding Section 406 IPC, it should be noted that the Section 405 IPC ingredients must be proven in order to establish the conduct of the offence under Section 406 of IPC.
+Regarding Section 406 IPC, it should be noted that the ingredients of Section 405 IPC must be proven in order to establish the conduct of the offence under Section 406 of IPC.
 Therefore, the prosecution must show that the accused was granted trust, that he had authority or control over the objects, and that he then misappropriated them.
 The analysis of this concept can be easily understood through a legal consultation with a criminal lawyer or an online lawyer.

 Cases relating to Section 406 of IPC